 In situations where workers are not replaced, their functions are often reduced to precarious unpaid or low-paid labour that requires them to execute microtasks that machines can't do efficiently.
 For instance, humans are needed to label images, as well as to translate and to transcribe texts, all of which are essential to support supervised learning techniques (Moreschi and al., 2020; Crawford, 2021, ch.
 3).
-As another example, large-scale structural changes can be seen with how algorithmic platforms impact the mobility sector dynamics by facilitating access to rides and food delivery services (Min Kyung Lee and al., CHI 2015; Raval, 2019; Rosenblat and Stark, 2016; Kassens-Noor and Hintze, 2020).
+As another example, large-scale structural changes can be seen with how algorithmic platforms impact the mobility sector's dynamics by facilitating access to rides and food delivery services (Lee, Kusbit et al., 2015; Raval, 2019; Rosenblat and Stark, 2016; Kassens-Noor and Hintze, 2020).